 (d) any regional environmental differences in Australia.

-[Section 22C inserted by No. 47 of 2009 s.
+[Section 22C inserted: No. 47 of 2009 s.
 7.]

 Division 3 — Assessment and reporting on implementation and effectiveness of measures

 23. Minister to report annually

 (1) The Minister of this State who is a member of the Council is, after each reporting year of the Council, to prepare a report on the implementation of national environment protection measures during that year by the State and the effectiveness of those measures.